 Comparison: focuses on the pricing of similar homes

-Because the reports can be pretty lengthy (10 - 15 pages) and they need to be clearly and accurately written up, this part of the process can take several hours to complete.
+Because the reports can be pretty lengthy (10 - 15 pages) and they need to be clearly and accurately written up, this part of the process can take a while to complete.
+Typically, you can expect to get your home appraisal a few days after the appraiser performed the in-person home inspection.

 Appraisers are pretty good at getting the report done within one week.
 Things like market demand, unforeseen weather, or the seller or broker’s inability to meet right away can prolong the process.
 But, this will usually only add a day or two on to the process.